lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

       results.clear();
 ```

 3. A loop is used to iterate through all the results that were returned from the model.
-From each result the vehicle type and color values are retrieved.
+From each result, the vehicle type and color values are retrieved.

 ```cpp
       for (int bi = 0; bi < maxBatch; bi++) {